Transport Insurance in Spain

 Spain-UK Trade.
 Transport Insurance Post-Brexit

-It covers all shipments throughout the year.
-We can include customs bond cover for goods held in temporary importation status while clearing Spanish or UK customs, and our policies cover the additional administrative costs associated with delayed shipments at borders.
+We can add customs bond cover for goods held in temporary import status while they clear Spanish or UK customs.
+Our policies also cover the extra admin costs when shipments are delayed at the border.

 Understanding CMR Liability.
 Why You Need Your Own Cover